-- 141. Excluded from the Class are the following individuals and/or entities: Defendant and Defendant's parents, subsidiaries, affiliates, officers and directors, and any entity in which Defendant have a controlling interest; all individuals who make a timely election to be excluded from this proceeding using the correct protocol for opting out; and all judges assigned to hear any aspect of this litigation, as well as their immediate family members. - 142.
-Plaintiff reserves the right to amend the definitions of the Class or add a Class or Subclass if further information and discovery indicate that the definitions of the Class should be narrowed, expanded, or otherwise modified. - 143.
-Numerosity: The members of the Class are so numerous that joinder of all members is impracticable, if not completely impossible.
-Upon information and belief, more than 70 million individuals were impacted in the Data Breach.
-The Class is apparently identifiable within Defendant's records, and Defendant has already identified these individuals (as evidenced by sending them breach notification letters). - 144.
+- 153. Excluded from the Class are the following individuals and/or entities: Defendants and Defendants' parents, subsidiaries, affiliates, officers and directors, and any entity in which Defendants have a controlling interest; all individuals who make a timely election to be excluded from this proceeding using the correct protocol for opting out; and all judges assigned to hear any aspect of this litigation, as well as their immediate family members. - 154.
+Plaintiff reserves the right to amend the definitions of the Class or add a Class or Subclass if further information and discovery indicate that the definitions of the Class should be narrowed, expanded, or otherwise modified. - Numerosity: The members of the Class are so numerous that joinder of all members is impracticable, if not completely impossible.
+Although the precise number of individuals is currently unknown to Plaintiff and exclusively in the possession of Defendants, upon information and belief, thousands of individuals were impacted.
+The Class is apparently identifiable within Defendants' records, and Defendants have already identified these individuals (as evidenced by sending them breach notification letters). - 156.
 Common questions of law and fact exist as to all members of the Class and predominate over any questions affecting solely individual members of the Class.
 Among the questions of law and fact common to the Class that predominate over questions which may affect individual Class members, including the following: - a.
-Whether and to what extent Defendant had a duty to protect the PII of Plaintiff and Class Members; - b.
-Whether Defendant had respective duties not to disclose the PII of Plaintiff and Class Members to unauthorized third parties; - c.
-Whether Defendant had respective duties not to use the PII of Plaintiff and Class Members for non-business purposes;
+Whether and to what extent Defendants had a duty to protect the Private Information of Plaintiff and Class Members; - b.
+Whether Defendants had respective duties not to disclose the Private Information of Plaintiff and Class Members to unauthorized third parties;

-- d.
-Whether Defendant failed to adequately safeguard the PII of Plaintiff and Class Members; - e.
-Whether and when Defendant actually learned of the Data Breach; - f.
-Whether Defendant adequately, promptly, and accurately informed Plaintiff and Class Members that their PII had been compromised; - g.
-Whether Defendant violated the law by failing to promptly notify Plaintiff and Class Members that their PII had been compromised; - h.
-Whether Defendant failed to implement and maintain reasonable security procedures and practices appropriate to the nature and scope of the information compromised in the Data Breach; - i.
-Whether Defendant adequately addressed and fixed the vulnerabilities which permitted the Data Breach to occur; - j.
-Whether Plaintiff and Class Members are entitled to actual damages, statutory damages, and/or nominal damages as a result of Defendant's wrongful conduct; - k.
-Whether Plaintiff and Class Members are entitled to injunctive relief to redress the imminent and currently ongoing harm faced as a result of the Data Breach. - 145.
-Typicality: Plaintiff's claims are typical of those of the other members of the Class because Plaintiff, like every other Class Member, was exposed to virtually identical conduct and now suffers from the same violations of the law as each other member of the Class. - 146.
-Policies Generally Applicable to the Class: This class action is also appropriate for certification because Defendant acted or refused to act on grounds generally applicable to the Class, thereby requiring the Court's imposition of uniform relief to ensure compatible standards of conduct toward the Class Members and making final injunctive relief appropriate with respect to the Class as a whole.
-Defendant's policies challenged herein apply to and affect Class Members uniformly and Plaintiff's challenges of these policies hinges on Defendant's conduct with respect to the Class as a whole, not on facts or law applicable only to Plaintiff.
+- c.
+Whether Defendants had respective duties not to use the Private Information of Plaintiff and Class Members for non-business purposes; - d.
+Whether Defendants failed to adequately safeguard the Private Information of Plaintiff and Class Members; - e.
+Whether and when Defendants actually learned of the Data Breach; - f.
+Whether Defendants adequately, promptly, and accurately informed Plaintiff and Class Members that their Private Information had been compromised; - g.
+Whether Defendants violated the law by failing to promptly notify Plaintiff and Class Members that their Private Information had been compromised; - h.
+Whether Defendants failed to implement and maintain reasonable security procedures and practices appropriate to the nature and scope of the information compromised in the Data Breach; - i.
+Whether Defendants adequately addressed and fixed the vulnerabilities which permitted the Data Breach to occur; - j.
+Whether Plaintiff and Class Members are entitled to actual damages and/or nominal damages as a result of Defendants' wrongful conduct; - k.
+Whether Plaintiff and Class Members are entitled to injunctive relief to redress the imminent and currently ongoing harm faced as a result of the Data Breach. - 157.
+Typicality: Plaintiff's claims are typical of those of the other members of the Class because Plaintiff, like every other Class Member, was exposed to virtually identical conduct and now suffers from the same violations of the law as each other member of the Class. - 158.
+Policies Generally Applicable to the Class: This class action is also appropriate for certification because Defendants acted or refused to act on grounds generally applicable to the

+Class, thereby requiring the Court's imposition of uniform relief to ensure compatible standards of conduct toward the Class Members and making final injunctive relief appropriate with respect to the Class as a whole.
+Defendants' policies challenged herein apply to and affect Class Members uniformly and Plaintiff's challenges of these policies hinges on Defendants' conduct with respect to the Class as a whole, not on facts or law applicable only to Plaintiff.